10/31/2024

 Brian Butler

-Good morning, thanks for taking my question.
-On the rail piece, can we just go back to those ETL contracts that are kind of, you've been investing in and kind of you're getting the positive.
-What still can remind everyone the timeline and how much cash should those ultimately generate over the next three, four years as they finish up because you really should have a pretty positive inflow after multiple years of investment in it.
+Good morning.
+Thanks for taking my question.
+Hi, Brian.
+Hi, Brian.
+On the rail piece, can we just go back to those ETO contracts that you've been investing in and you're getting the positive?
+What still can remind everyone of the timeline and how much cash should those ultimately generate over the next three, four years as they finish up?
+Because you really should have a pretty positive inflow after multiple years of investments in it.

 speaker

 Yeah, no doubt.
-So next year on the smaller ETL contracts, I think that number is 20 to 25 million of positive next year.
+So next year on the smaller ETO contracts, I think that number is 20 to 25 million of positive next year.
 That'll be offset by continued investment into the contracts in the UK and in Germany.
-But those two contracts, if you look to the latter part of 2026 into 27, 28, collectively those should throw off 75 million or so of free cash flow.
+But those two contracts, if you look to the latter part of 2026 into 2027, 2028, collectively those should throw off 75 million or so of free cash flow.
+My comment a minute ago was when we're on the other side of those, right?
+You know, we'll still swing from kind of minus 50, what we've been seeing in real the past couple of years, to kind of a plus 20 or 30, even not accounting for the positive cash flow at the end of those two large contracts.
+Okay.

 speaker